 Read PostgreSQL INSERT Multiple Rows

-In PostgresSQL, the DROP COLUMN clause in ALTER TABLE statements removes the column visually, but not physically, that is, it makes it invisible to the SQL operations.
+In PostgreSQL, the DROP COLUMN clause in ALTER TABLE statements removes the column visually, but not physically, that is, it makes it invisible to SQL operations.
 The table sets the NULL value for the removed column after some INSERT and UPDATE operations.

-It means, dropping a column is quick but it does not reduce the physically occupied space of the table, the space is not reclaimed implicitly.
+It means that dropping a column is quick, but it does not reduce the physically occupied space of the table; the space is not reclaimed implicitly.
 It will be reclaimed over time as the existing table is updated, which reduces the performance of the operations.
-If the table consists of huge data, then it can be seen through.
+If the table contains a large amount of data, it can be seen through.

-SO, you can use CLUSTER, or REINDEX that forces an immediate rewrite of the table in PostgreSQL.
-This will result in not a visible change in the table, but it will get rid of the unuseful data and improves the performance of further operations.
+SO, you can use CLUSTER or REINDEX, which forces an immediate rewrite of the table in PostgreSQL.
+This will result in no visible change in the table, but it will eliminate unnecessary data and enhance the performance of subsequent operations.

 CLUSTER table_name USING index_name;